 New Dream is accepting story ideas from people about their personal experiences, opinions, and critiques of consumption—from the products we buy and the content we take in from screens, to the air we breathe and the food we eat.

-We welcome story submissions, artwork, short videos, interviews, and more for inclusion in the New Dream Stories Project, which could include publishing on multiple platforms, including our blog, Medium publication, newsletter, social media, and podcast, and for use in fundraising and other communications.
+We welcome story submissions, artwork, short videos, interviews, and more for inclusion in the Question Consumption Stories Project, which could include publishing on multiple platforms, including our blog, Medium publication, newsletter, social media, and podcast, and for use in fundraising and other communications.
 We are especially keen on hearing the perspectives of young people.

 We seek stories, artwork, and other media that question consumption and explore the many ways in which we all are compelled to consume, and how that is experienced differently across age, race, class, gender, religion, ethnicity, ability, sexual orientation, and other dimensions of identity.